projectcapsule/capsule/README.md

 Please, refer to the corresponding [section](documentation.md) in the documentation for a more detailed list of use cases that Capsule can address.

 # Installation
-Make sure you have access to a Kubernetes cluster as an administrator.
+Make sure you have access to a Kubernetes cluster as administrator.

 There are two ways to install Capsule: